kurator-dev/kurator/docs/content/en/docs/setup/insatll-kurator.md

     kurator binary is in the current directory.

-1. Move the kurator to your user PATH
+Move the kurator binary to your user PATH